 Daniel Boone National Forest

-Once known as Cumberland National Forest but later named after the legendary American pioneer and frontiersman, Daniel Boone National Forest features 708,000 expansive acres of federally protected U.S. Forest Service land full of stunning sandstone cliffs, rock bridges, steep forested slopes and narrow ravines.
-Even better, this land still remains virtually unspoiled in a naturally preserved state similar to when Boone first crisscrossed its rugged terrain.
+Once known as Cumberland National Forest, but later renamed in 1966 after the legendary American pioneer and frontiersman, Daniel Boone National Forest features 708,000 expansive acres of federally protected U.S. Forest Service land.

-But today, that same terrain also offers an abundance of outdoor recreation opportunities across four ranger districts (Cumberland, London, Redbird and Stearns) spanning 21 counties through parts of South-Central and Eastern Kentucky.
-There are so many things to see and do in Daniel Boone National Forest!
+Today, that same terrain also offers an abundance of outdoor recreational areas across four ranger districts (Cumberland, London, Redbird and Stearns), spanning 21 counties through parts of south central and eastern Kentucky.
+Grab your boots and backpack—there is so much to explore in Daniel Boone National Forest!

 Hiking & Rock Climbing

-Home to more than 600 miles of connected hiking trails, mountain biking trails and multiple off-road-vehicle trails, Daniel Boone National Forest also offers world-class rock climbing, abundant wildlife, Kentucky’s biggest waterfall, three large pristine lakes, hunting, horseback riding and more.
+Daniel Boone National Forest is home to an extensive trail system, offering a variety of hiking options for all skill levels.
+With more than 600 miles of connected hiking trails, mountain biking trails and multiple off-road-vehicle trails, Daniel Boone National Forest also offers world-class rock climbing, abundant wildlife, Kentucky’s biggest waterfall, three large pristine lakes, hunting, horseback riding and more.

 The Red River Gorge Geological Area is known as a premier climbing area, affectionately referred to by rock climbers the world over as “The Red,” with 1,600-plus bolted traditional and sport routes available for all experience levels.